 Our Services

-What kind of problems can we help you with?
+What kind of problems we can help you with?

 Our main therapy has moved to be Eye Movement Desensitisation and Reprocessing (EMDR).